-See appendix D, exhibit D-3 for sizing capacity calculations for the box culvert within the enhanced stream that connects to the existing city storm conveyance system.
+See Appendix D, Exhibit D-3 for sizing capacity calculations for the box culvert within the enhanced stream that connects to the existing city storm conveyance system.
+See Appendix D, Exhibit D-4 for the backflow calculations for the Pioneer storm system.